 As Stacy Hawthorne, Director of Online Learning at the Davidson Academy in Nevada, recently told eLearning Inside News, virtual schools can also offer a wider range of opportunities to the profoundly gifted.
 As Hawthorne explains, “First, online learning opens up the opportunity to take advanced courses and provide gifted students with access to instructors with specializations that may not be available locally.
 Second, online learning allows gifted students to take coursework that is specifically targeted for their ability level.
 Next, online learning provides gifted students with the ability to interact and learn with their intellectual, same-age peers.
 Lastly, gifted students often enjoy and are motivated to learn with technology because many already use technology daily.”

 Mobile Parents Are Seeking Mobile Schools

 In the past, most parents stayed put because they were tied to their jobs.
 Those who couldn’t stay put, including parents in the military and foreign service, were forced to either move their children frequently and disrupt their educations or leave their children behind to live and study at a boarding school.
-Today, virtual schools offer a solution by enabling students to enroll in a single school while traveling with their parents around the world.
+Today, virtual and mobile schools offer a solution by enabling students to enroll in a single school while traveling with their parents around the world.
 But military and foreign service worker families aren’t the only families taking advantage of this new option.

 A growing number of parents now work from home and as a result, they are increasingly able to work from locations that may have been untenable in the past.
 As parents increasingly work remotely, of course, there is also a growing need for children to follow suit.
-Again, virtual schools offer a viable solution.
+Again, virtual and mobile schools offer a viable solution.
 Indeed, if virtual schools continue to gain ground over the coming decade, it seems likely that their compatibility with the remote work world will be a key factor.